WHAT IS THE AMOUNT OF MY SSDI BENEFIT?

 Unearned income is money you receive for which you did not work.
 Sounds good, right?
 Examples of unearned income include disability benefits, like such as Social Security Disability Insurance (SSDI).
 It also includes short-term and long-term disability insurance benefits, Veterans benefits, or Workers’ Compensation benefits.
 Other sources of unearned income are monty from a trust or investments, dividends, profits, or any money from a source other than work.

 Possible Payment Reduction with SSI benefits

 The SSI benefit amount cannot change, unless your income or assets change.
-If you have a change in income, such as you stop receiving child support payments or you stop receiving welfare payments, then contact the SSA.
-It is possible that such changes could effect the amount of money you receive from SSI on a monthly basis.
+If you have a change in income, such as you stop receiving child support payments or welfare payments, then you should contact the SSA.
+It is possible that these changes could effect the amount of money you receive from SSI on a monthly basis.